-- d.) without deduction or set-off and free of any exchange; and
+- c) without deduction or set-off and free of any exchange

-- 8.12 The liability in respect of goods supplied that may be financed through a third party remain with the Customer.
+- 8.10 The liability in respect of goods supplied may be financed by the Customer through a third party, remain with the Customer.

-- 8.13 XContent Business Solutions (Pty) Ltd shall have the right to claim interest on the arrear amount/s, interest to be calculated at the current legal rate.
+8.11 XContent Business Solutions (Pty) Ltd shall have the right to claim interest on the arrear amount/s, interest to be calculated at the current prime lending rate.

-- 8.14 In the event of it becoming necessary to instruct Attorneys or Professional Debt Collectors to take steps (including the institutions and prosecution) to recover any amount/s that might be outstanding from time to time, then the Customer undertakes to pay all costs between Attorney/s, Debt Collectors and Client, including tracing charges and all tariff collection charges as provided at a rate of eighteen (18) percent instalment.
-The Customer is also responsible for all bank charges incurred from R.D Cheques or any payment stoppages.
+- 8.12 In the event of it becoming necessary to instruct Attorneys or Professional Debt Collectors to take steps (including the institutions and prosecution) to recover any amount/s that might be outstanding from time to time, then the Customer undertakes to pay all costs between Attorney/s, Debt Collectors and Client, including tracing charges and all tariff collection charges.
+The Customer is also responsible for all bank charges incurred due to any payment stoppages.